luhuadong/rtt-bc28-mqtt/README.md

 # rtt-bc28-mqtt
-MQTT package based on Quectel BC28 AT model
+MQTT package based on Quectel BC28 AT module

 ## 1、介绍